The Great Arch

 Start of the Trail

 The trailhead has a small parking area, near the tunnel entrance, though this often fills up early and there is no room for RVs.
-Often vehicles have to be left up to half a mile away along the highway, parked at roadside pull-outs.
-The path starts with a short flight of steps cut into the rock face, opposite the car park.
-The first half mile is mostly up and along the side of a cliff, across a footbridge at one point, through one huge overhang and past a cool side-ravine.
+Often vehicles have to be left up to half a mile away along the highway, parked at roadside pull-outs, and on busy times these too are full.
+The path begins with a short flight of steps cut into the rock face, opposite the car park, and the first half mile is mostly up and along the side of a cliff, across a footbridge at one point, through one huge overhang and past a cool side-ravine.
 Below, the canyon tapers to a thin crevice - the Pine Creek narrows

 , where the rock walls become only a few feet apart but still hundreds of feet deep.